Magnesium from nuts and seeds is needed to relax the blood-vessels; that affects every single cell from the bones to our brains.

 Magnesium from nuts and seeds is but one way to make sure we are getting enough of the mineral; it is found in many unrefined foods.

-Most of us enjoy a handful of pecan nuts or almonds, and pumpkin seeds are a great favourite; they are a good source of fibre, where we are often also short.
+Most of us enjoy a handful of pecan nuts or almonds; and pumpkin seeds are a great favourite.
+They are good sources of fiber too, where we are often also short; only 5% of those eating typical grocery store food are getting sufficient.

 We can argue about whether this nut or that seed is richer in magnesium.
-For me counting calories and fussing about whether we are getting enough of specific minerals is what totally spoils the enjoyment of our food.
+For me counting calories and fussing about getting enough of specific minerals is what totally spoils the enjoyment of our food.

-Those who enjoy daily a broad spectrum of whole foods need have no fear of whether they are getting sufficient of certain vitamins and minerals; there need be absolutely no worries about a deficiency of magnesium and the consequent likelihood of hypertension and diabetes.
+Those who enjoy daily a broad spectrum of whole foods need have no anxiety about whether they are getting sufficient of certain vitamins and minerals; there should be absolutely zero worries about a deficiency of magnesium and the consequent likelihood of hypertension and diabetes.

 So you can enjoy getting your magnesium from a mixture of nuts and seeds.
 Blend enough for a week and keep them in the fridge.